gynamics/zsh-usepkg/README.md

 # just a one-line list, no more fascinating things
 usepkg list

+# open a git/curl directory
+# not work for local packages
+usepkg open PACKAGE_NAME

 # run a git pull --rebase on selected package dir
 # you can pass multiple packages once
 usepkg update PACKAGE_NAME